TokenBrice/blog/content/services/_index.md

 **I grow, manage, and structure resilient & welcoming communities.**

-*   I co-created of DeFi France, which is now the leading community for DeFi discussions in Europe (650 members on [Telegram](https://t.me/defifrance) & [meetup](https://www.meetup.com/DeFi-France/) (8 organised with top of the line speakers)
+*   I co-created of DeFi France, which is now the leading community for DeFi discussions in Europe (650 members on [Telegram](https://t.me/defifrance) & [meetups](https://www.meetup.com/DeFi-France/) (8 organised with top of the line speakers)
 *   I contribute to [Monolith](https://monolith.xyz) as Community Lead and significantly grew the company footprint in the DeFi space.
-I organise [meetups for Monolith](https://www.meetup.com/monolith/) (#mDeFi) featuring ONLY C-level speakers from the top projects of the space & handle our whole online presence.
+I organise [meetups for Monolith](https://www.meetup.com/monolith/) (#mDeFi) featuring **only** C-level speakers from the top projects of the space & handle our online presence.
 *   I am the coordinator of [Bankless FR](https://twitter.com/banklessfr), the localisation of Bankless, one of the most prominent DeFi newsletter.
 *   I am French native and a growing figure in French and European DeFi industry. ([portrait on Ethereum France](https://www.ethereum-france.com/les-francais-qui-font-ethereum-1-brice-berdah-de-monolith/)); thanks to my work at Monolith (UK-based) I also have a significant London-based network.